SyncfusionExamples/maui-pdf-viewer-examples/OpenAndSavePDF/README.md

 ## To Create and handle custom DocumentSaveInitiated event.

+The built-in toolbar in .NET MAUI PdfViewer does not include a Save button, and consequently, the `DocumentSaveInitiated` event is not available by default.
+To enable save functionality in the .NET MAUI PdfViewer, you can use the [SaveDocument](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_SaveDocument_System_IO_Stream_) method.
+To extend this capability, you can implement a custom DocumentSaveInitiated event in the application level by following the below-mentioned steps:

 ### Step 1: Create a custom event argument class

 Construct a `DocumentSaveEventArgs` class having `SaveStream` property, having constructor with one `Stream` parameter used to carry the saved stream.